linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 - **MDString** a strings that should be displayed according [Markdown](https://commonmark.org/) rendering specifications.
 - **RGB** a strings that represents a RGB color matching the following regexp: *^#[0-9a-f]{6}$* (e.g. `#b2182b`)
 - **Route** a strings that represents an internal routing.
 The expected behavior is application dependent.
-- **Template** a sprintf compatible template (e.g. fro javascript : https://github.com/alexei/sprintf.js or https://github.com/SheetJS/printj)
+- **Template** is a sprintf compatible template.
+At minimum a bgo reasoner should be able  just to manage the substitution of %s.

 It also defines some individuals for algorithms.